BPSB/combine-p-values-discrete/docs/index.rst

 This module is work in progress:

 * The core structures and two tests are finished.
-* Everything you can use, is thoroughly tested.
+* Everything you *can* use is thoroughly tested.
-* So far, only `Fisher’s method`_ is supported.
-An extension to further methods is straightforward.
 * So far, only the sign test and Mann–Whitney *U* test are supported.
 * An extensive example illustrating why you need this method and that it works is planned.
 * An instruction for implementing your own tests is planned.
+* Weighing individual tests is not supported yet.

 Command reference
 -----------------